treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: --database digdag

+:command:`-O, --task-log DIR`
+  Store task logs to this directory.
+If this option is not set, ``digdag log`` command doesn't work.

+  Example: --task-log digdag.log

 :command:`-c, --config PATH`
   Server configuration property path.
 This is same with server command.
 See `Digdag server <digdag_server.html>`_ for details.